• Skip to primary navigation

 4. You will save prep time.
 There is no prep here.
 You can access decks from the Boom Learning℠ website or the Boom Learning app stores at Google Play or Apple and you are set to go!

-5. It’s fun!
+5. French Boom Cards are fun!
 Kids love anything new and different, and working on a computer or tablet is just fun!
 It’s interactive, nice to look at, and different from the standard paper and pencil.
 Plus, kids can earn badges for doing well, making it feel like they are playing a game rather than learning.

-Create your free account and check out these great digital French task cards now!
-Do you want to get started and make your own cards?
+Create your free account and check out these great French Boom Cards now!
+Do you want to get started saving time?
 Here’s a handy referral for you:

-Want to check out a free resource that is a perfect back-to-school review?
+Want to check out a free set of French Boom Cards that are perfect for a back-to-school review?

 Click HERE and test out this passé composé review of avoir and être as auxiliary verbs.

 I’m super-excited about these cards, and I’ve been having so much fun making these decks.
-And great news!
-They are now available for purchase at my Teachers Pay Teachers store!
+These French Boom Cards are available for purchase at my Boom Learning store.

-Filed Under: French grammar and vocabulary, French verbs, Middle and high school teaching, Teaching tips, Technology in the classroom Ashley 6 Comments
+Filed Under: Teaching tips, French grammar and vocabulary, French verbs, Middle and high school teaching, Technology in the classroom Ashley 8 Comments

 Reader Interactions